Aliana, Texas: Government

-Although all properties in Aliana have a Richmond, Texas address, the entire community is outside any city jurisdiction.
+Although all properties in Aliana have a Richmond address, the entire community lies outside any city jurisdiction.
 Fort Bend County MUD's serve the electrical, water, and other municipal needs of the area.

 The Northeast Fort Bend County Volunteer Fire Station #2 provides fire services to the community.

 In addition to regular policing, the Fort Bend County Sheriff's Department operates a patrol around the Aliana area.

 Education

 Aliana is within the Fort Bend Independent School District.

 The subdivisions of Aliana north of West Airport Boulevard and east of Westmoor Drive are zoned to Carolyn and Vernon Madden Elementary, and all other subdivisions are zoned to Malala Yousafzai Elementary.

 The entire community is zoned to Macario Garcia Middle School.
 Previously, James Bowie Middle School served the part of the neighborhood north of West Airport.

 The portions of Aliana south of West Airport are served by Stephen F. Austin High School, and the rest by William B. Travis High School.